Symmetry-based computational search for novel binary and ternary 2D materials: 2D Materials

 The first two structures can be derived from a truncated square and a rhombic tiling.
-In the first case, \ce{Cs2Br2} squares are connected forming regular empty octahedra, leading to a rather open lattice.
+In the first case, \ce{Cs2Br2} squares are connected, forming regular empty octahedra, leading to a rather open lattice.
 In the second, \ce{Se3O3} rectangular units form bonds along the corners, leading to flattened octahedra.
 We then present an example of a Pythagorean tiling, a motif that is composed of two different squares that share one side, and can be found all over the world in kitchen or garage floors.
 Interestingly, it was proposed recently that elementary, two-dimensional Cl, Br, and I might be able to adopt this arrangement~\cite{huran2021atomically}.
 We also find a series of Cairo pentagonal tilings.
-In this example, \ce{AgSe2} forms overlaying two tessellations of the plane by irregular hexagons, where each of the hexagons is formed by four identical pentagons.
-At the center of the hexagons we find a Se--Se bond.
+In this example, \ce{AgS2} forms two overlaying tessellations of the plane by irregular hexagons, where each of the hexagons is formed by four identical pentagons.
+At the center of the hexagons we find a Se--Se bond. {Note that this is the same Cairo pentagonal tiling that was found for \ce{PdSe2}}~\cite{LV2021101231,10.1021/jacs.7b04865,C8TC06050A}.
 One of the possible structures of \ce{Cu3S2} consists on a trihexagonal tiling (that is often called the Kagome lattice due to its use in traditional Japanese basketry) of the plane by Cu atoms, decorated by a S atom in the middle of the triangles.
 Triakis triangular lattices appear quite commonly in our data.
 The example in Fig.~\ref{fig:diversity} can be seen as composed of Ce equilateral triangles decorated with a Se atom at its center.